qhv1/CS1632_Fall2020/deliverables/4/README.md

 testable (e.g. via dependency injection).
 So you need a temporary end-to-end pinning test to protect the code base meanwhile.
 For this deliverable, there is no reason you cannot write unit tests from the get-go for pinning tests as the dependency injection(s) has already been done for you.
+An example is the **setCells** method in MainPanel.

 Here are some requirements for your pinning tests: